-Cost per lead is a marketing metric used to determine how well your campaigns are working to drive new leads.
-We share how to calculate this key metric and show you how you can get more reliable data to prove your impact.
+Cost per lead is a significant, but simple, marketing metric you can use to determine how well your campaigns are performing.
+We show you how to calculate cost per lead and how to get even more reliable data to better prove the impact of your marketing efforts.

-Marketers can arm themselves with multiple marketing metrics to help them calculate their impact.
-However, some metrics are more valuable than others.
+There are a whole host of marketing metrics you can use to calculate your impact.
+However, it’s clear that some metrics are more valuable than others.

 If you’re generating leads for your business, then cost per lead is a vital metric you need to work out how to track.